Hong Kong 97: Plot

 Hong Kong 97 begins with a short cutscene which places the game around the transfer of sovereignty over Hong Kong in 1997.
-People from Mainland China (described in the English script as "fuckin' ugly reds" and in the Japanese script as "dirty people spitting sputum") started immigrating to Hong Kong, causing a large increase in the crime rate.
-As a countermeasure, the Hong Kong government (represented in-game by Governor Chris Patten) hires Chin (portrayed by Jackie Chan), an unspecified relative of Bruce Lee, to "wipe out" all 1.2 billion of the "red communists" in China.
-Meanwhile, a secret project in Mainland China has succeeded in resurrecting Tong Shau Ping as the "ultimate weapon".
+People from Mainland China (described in the English script as "fuckin' ugly reds" and in the Japanese script as "dirty people spitting sputum") begin immigrating to Hong Kong, leading to a large increase in the crime rate.
+As a countermeasure, the Hong Kong government (represented in-game by then-British Governor Chris Patten) hires Chin (portrayed by Jackie Chan), an unspecified relative of Bruce Lee, to "wipe out" all 1.2 billion of the "red communists" in China.
+Meanwhile, a secret project in Mainland China has succeeded in resurrecting Tong Shau Ping (portrayed by Deng Xiaoping) as the "ultimate weapon".

 The Chinese translation of the game refers to Chin as "Mister Chan" (陳先生 (Chén xiānshēng)), alluding to the fact that a picture of Jackie Chan, taken from the 1984 film Wheels on Meals, was used to depict the character.
 The back of the insert of the game notes that Chin is a heroin addict.